matthewscharles/UE5-Wwise-Demo/README.md

 [![Blueprint function: set Wwise States from Data Tables](AD_4nXfefOyANW9CQz8kHBMgbBBMpghMu7IK9a6FFS7cWjq-WHZIhURkO4a06UyHqemh_Mhwmtsf6EK2BWtUAEWGRzljQf7MduOHAMiJKKgv9cRvjo2LmKmEB21gb1i56_kd3tG4nWqDoQ.png)](AD_4nXfefOyANW9CQz8kHBMgbBBMpghMu7IK9a6FFS7cWjq-WHZIhURkO4a06UyHqemh_Mhwmtsf6EK2BWtUAEWGRzljQf7MduOHAMiJKKgv9cRvjo2LmKmEB21gb1i56_kd3tG4nWqDoQ.png)

 This setup offers potential for selectively triggering layers – for example, enabling simplified transitions by only triggering the events associated with the main music switch.

+## SoundBanks and Memory Management

+The player can switch tracks by pressing the *track skip* buttons found on the pause screen; the music enters immediately at the current level state.

+Auto-generated SoundBanks are not appropriate due to the size of concurrently loaded clips in the interactive music hierarchy.
+Initial tests with the profiler indicated that dynamically loading the music tracks reduced memory, but also produced performance issues including music and SFX dropouts.

+As a temporary measure, the music SoundBanks are currently loaded into memory by default, with memory use at around 200MB at runtime.
+This is fine for a proof of concept in a music-oriented game, but would generally not be acceptable for production.

+I am currently working on loading the music tracks dynamically.

+**Potential solutions:**

+- Streaming all stems by default (requires testing, not viable for mobile)
+- Streaming a lead-in clip on the transition **none->any** to allow time for the main tracks to buffer
+- Separating the first portion of each section into a shorter streamable segment
+- Loading or partially loading the "previous" and "next" Soundbanks when the player approaches the boundary (in this case, opening the music settings).

 ## Conclusion